Apple Podcasts

-Apple Podcasts (known as simply Podcasts in Apple operating systems) is an audio streaming service and media player application developed by Apple Inc. for playing podcasts.
+Apple Podcasts (known on Apple's devices as system feature Podcasts) is an audio streaming service and media player application developed by Apple for playing podcasts.
 Apple began supporting podcasts with iTunes 4.9 released in June 2005 and launched its first standalone mobile app in 2012.
 The app was later pre-installed with iOS beginning October 2014.
 The Apple Podcasts directory features more than two million shows.
 Apple Podcasts is available on iOS, iPadOS, macOS, watchOS, tvOS, CarPlay, visionOS, Microsoft Windows operating systems, web browsers, and on Amazon Alexa devices.

 History

 Apple was an early promoter of podcasts (the term is a portmanteau of Apple's iPod music player and "broadcast"), and added playback functionality to iTunes 4.9 released in June 2005 and built a directory of shows in its iTunes Music Store, starting with 3,000 entries.
 In April 2020, Apple Podcasts surpassed one million shows.
 In June 2021, Apple launched the option for podcast creators to implement paid subscriptions through podcast channels.